 The rotating outlets allow for correctly setting up the AC plugs depending on their orientation.
 It will then be good for using different types of devices.

 The surge protector is backed by a lifetime warranty.
-It is easy to see that many people would opt for it knowing that it can deliver on the best protection.
+It is easy to see that many people would opt for it knowing that it can deliver the best protection.
 No manufacturer will give you such a warranty if they are not confident in the product.

 For its protection rating, other than being used in the workshop, the same can be used in the office.
-You can find it being ideal for safeguarding computers, appliances, and other types of office equipment from the power surge damage.
+You can find it ideal for safeguarding computers, appliances, and other types of office equipment from power surge damage.